 6. Floating-Rate Loans

-Floating-rate loans are often used by borrowers who are expecting interest rates to rise in the future.
+Floating-rate loans are often used by borrowers who expect interest rates to rise in the future.
 In addition, they offer the benefit of being less affected by inflation than fixed-rate loans.

 One downside of floating-rate loans is that they tend to have higher interest rates than fixed-rate loans.
 In addition, they may be subject to prepayment penalties if the borrower decides to pay off the loan early.